k3rt4s/ops-toolkit/README.md

-# Ops

-A Collection of Ops and Infosec Scripts
+Ops and Info Sec Scripts